learning-zone/javascript-basics/README.md

 In the past, I've used Backbone for my models which encourages a more OOP approach, creating Backbone models and attaching methods to them.

 The module pattern is still great, but these days, I use React/Redux which utilize a single-directional data flow based on Flux architecture.
-I would represent my app's models using plain objects and write utility pure functions to manipulate these objects.
+I would represent my app\'s models using plain objects and write utility pure functions to manipulate these objects.
 State is manipulated using actions and reducers like in any other Redux application.

 I avoid using classical inheritance where possible.
 When and if I do, I stick to [these rules](https://medium.com/@dan_abramov/how-to-use-classes-and-sleep-at-night-9af8de78ccb4).